 The behavior change bundle lifecycle consists of the following two periods:

-During these two periods, Snowflake does not override the setting for a given bundle.
+You may choose to explicitly enable or disable the behavior change bundle anytime during these two periods.
+Once explicitly set, the bundle is changed from its default state and Snowflake does not override the setting for the above periods.
 For example, if you disable a bundle during the testing period, we do not enable it at the beginning of the opt-out period.

 Behavior Change Documentation¶